mainmatter/mainmatter.com/blog/_posts/2013-08-08-better-authentication-in-emberjs.md

 #### The client _"session"_

 The _"session"_ object on the client side is a **plain `Ember.Object` that simply keeps the data that is received from the server** on session creation.
-It also stores the authentication token and the user’s account ID in cookies so the user doesn’t have to login again after a page reload (As [Ed points out in a comment on the old post](http://log.simplabs.com/post/53016599611/authentication-in-ember-js#comment-958979257 "Ed's comment on the old post") it’s a security issue to store the authentication token in a cookie without the user’s permission - I think using a session cookie like I do should be ok as it’s deleted when the browser window is closed.
-Of course you could also use sth. like localStorage like [Marc points out below](http://log.simplabs.com/post/57702291669/better-authentication-in-ember-js#comment-997461654)).
+It also stores the authentication token and the user’s account ID in cookies so the user doesn’t have to login again after a page reload (As Ed points out in a comment on the old post it’s a security issue to store the authentication token in a cookie without the user’s permission - I think using a session cookie like I do should be ok as it’s deleted when the browser window is closed.
+Of course you could also use sth. like localStorage like Marc points out.
 I’m creating this object in an initializer so I can be sure it exists (of course it might be empty) when the application starts.

 ```js
 Ember.Application.initializer({